 [James] Blunt’s song [“Goodbye, My Lover] was closely followed by pop singer Robbie Williams’s song Angels, according to a survey released Monday by the Bereavement Register, a group that works to remove the names of the deceased from direct mailing databases.

-The group said that 51 per cent of people have considered a specific song to be played at their funeral.
+The group said that 51 per cent of people have considered a specific song to be included by their funeral plan guide.
 Also, 79 per cent have discussed the choice of song with family or friends.

 The poll surveyed 5,000 people and, rather than unearthing a slate of dirges or elegies, turned up a list of mostly contemporary picks. …